 We assert that variation and change are linguistic universals.
 At the same time, we recognize that many of the theories posited in the sociolinguistics literature have not yet been adequately tested in diverse speech communities, especially outside majority English-speaking populations.
 Much of our research tests and refines such theories.
-As members of a Department of Linguistics with a strong emphasis on language documentation, we especially advocate sociolinguistic research in minority and endangered language communities that have not received much coverage in our field.
+As members of a Department of Linguistics with strengths in language documentation and revitalization, we especially advocate sociolinguistic research in minority and endangered language communities that have not received much coverage in our field.

 We are located at the University of California, Berkeley, which at one point or another has been the institutional home of sociolinguists including Dell Hymes, John J. Gumperz, and Robin Lakoff.
 We carry forward this tradition of sociolinguistic research in the East Bay, exchanging ideas with colleagues at other universities in California and farther afield.